 When the best ideas win, customers can't lose.

-Curator When useful open source technology emerges, we test it, harden it, and make it secure and reliable.
-Then we gather, package, and support it as enterprise products for ten years.
+When useful open source technology emerges, we test it, harden it, and make it secure and reliable.
+Then we gather, package, and support it as enterprise products.

 The OpenStack® Word Mark and OpenStack Logo are either registered trademarks / service marks or trademarks / service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
 We are not affiliated with, endorsed or sponsored by the OpenStack Foundation or the OpenStack community.